Borealis (band)

-Biography
+History

 Formation, demo (2005–2006)

 Borealis featured a female vocalist in their initial years, geared more towards a symphonic metal sound.
 With this lineup they recorded their first demo Eyes of a Dream.
 In September 2006, they opened for power metal bands Kamelot and Epica.
 The crowd's response was very positive; the band's promoter claimed it was "the best reaction to an opener he had ever heard".
 The band did not like this setup though, claiming it to be limiting to the style of music they wished to produce.
-Before September 2007 they parted ways with Siobhan O'Brian.
+Before September 2007, they parted ways with Siobhan O'Brian.
 The band subsequently had a show opening for Sonata Arctica with Matt Marinelli in Siobhan's stead.
 After this performance, Matt became the lead singer for the band.

 World of Silence (2008–2011)

 2008 marked the year Borealis released their first full-length album, World of Silence.
 They were not signed to any label at this point and the album was released on their own terms independently.
 It was recorded in The Recording House studio, courtesy of Sean Gregory of Emerald Rain.
 Gregory helped Borealis achieve the type of sound they wanted, and the album exceeded their expectations.
 In order to play this album live while staying faithful to the rhythm and lead guitar tracks, Borealis needed an additional guitarist.
 They looked towards a friend, Ken Fobert, to join them on their tour.
 After a jam session with Fobert, they confirmed his sound suited the band and hired him.